 Help, my pet has cancer

-When your pet gets that heartbreaking diagnosis, it creates a lot of uncertainty, fear and stress.
+When your dog or cat gets that heartbreaking cancer diagnosis, it creates a lot of uncertainty, fear and stress.
 We know how you feel—and we’re here to help.
-At PetCure Oncology, we believe that the more you know about cancer care options and what to expect from treatment, the better it is for you, your family and your pet.
+At PetCure Oncology, we believe that the more you know about pet cancer care options and what to expect from treatment, the better it is for you, your family and your pet.

 Hope starts here

 The first step is a consultation with one of our partner specialty hospitals.

 Typically, an initial consult will include a general physical with a veterinarian and a confirmation of the cancer diagnosis.
 A specialist will determine the type, size, location and stage of the cancer, which may involve additional testing such as a CT scan or biopsy.
 Working together, with a clear understanding of your pet’s cancer, we will present the full range of treatment options and help you make an informed decision.